Yuan Hong (historian)

-Yuan Hong (袁宏 (Yüan Hung), 328?–376?), courtesy name Yanbo, was a scholar, historian and politician from the Eastern Jin.
+Yuan Hong (袁宏 (Yüan Hung), 328?–376?
+(Note: According to Yuan Hong's biography in Book of Jin, he died aged 49 (by East Asian reckoning) during the early part of the Taiyuan era (376-396) of Sima Yao's reign.
+By calculation, his birth year should be 328 or after.)), courtesy name Yanbo (彦伯), was a scholar, historian and politician from the Eastern Jin.
 He was born in Zhoukou, Henan, and served as an advisor to generals Xie Shang and Huan Wen on a number of military campaigns.
+He was also a descendant of Yuan Huan.

 While on one of the latter general's campaigns, Yuan was asked to compose an official document.
 While leaning against his horse, he managed to complete seven pages, which led to the chengyu yǐmǎkědài (倚馬可待 (倚马可待)).

 Yuan is best known for his literary works, especially the Annals of the Later Han, which served as the basis for the more famous Book of Later Han by Fan Ye.
 An original collection of works by him, in thirty volumes, is no longer extant.
 Around twenty poems and essays have been preserved.

+Politically, Yuan Hong was against Huan Wen usurping the throne.
+In 373, when Huan was gravely ill and craved to be given the Nine bestowments, (Note: Being granted the nine bestowments was often seen as the prelude to usurpation.)
+Yuan worked together with Xie An (Note: Xie Shang's cousin), Wang Tanzhi and Wang Biaozhi (王彪之) to delay the bestowment.
+(Note: Due to his literary prowess and calligraphy, Yuan was assigned to draft the edict.)
+Huan died in August that year without receiving the bestowments.